-The SETRP macro instruction is used to indicate the various requests that a recovery exit may make.
-It may be used only if a system diagnostic work area (SDWA) was passed to the recovery exit.
+The SETRP macro instruction indicates the various requests that a recovery exit might make.
+Use it only if a system diagnostic work area (SDWA) was passed to the recovery exit.
 The macro instruction is valid only for ESTAE/ESTAI exits.
-(The SDWA mapping macro - IHASDWA - must be included in the routine that issues SETRP.)
+(The SDWA mapping macro -IHASDWA - must be included in the routine that issues SETRP.)